pytest-dev/pytest/CONTRIBUTING.rst

 the following:

-- PyPI presence with a ``setup.py`` that contains a license, ``pytest-`` prefixed, version number, authors, short and long description.
+- PyPI presence with a ``setup.py`` that contains a license, ``pytest-`` prefixed name, version number, authors, short and long description.

 - a ``tox.ini`` for running tests using `tox <http://tox.testrun.org>`_.